Courtrooms for Children and Adolescents

 CEU Course Objectives

-1. Discuss what the strongest predictor of a child’s attitude towards the court process is related to.
+1. Conclude what the strongest predictor of a child’s attitude towards the court process is related to.

-2. Explain the important aspects of court school for children.
+2. Explain three important aspects of court school for children.

-3. Investigate the pre-trial motions regarding attorney conduct that can be addressed.
+3. Evaluate the pre-trial motions regarding attorney conduct that can be addressed.

-4. Elucidate the options to consider if the child witness is terrified to look at his or her abuser or testify in the same room.
+4. Summarize the options to consider if the child witness is terrified to look at his or her abuser or testify in the same room.

 5. Identify the most important thing for the victim advocate to talk with the child about, and should be stressed above all other concepts.